isomerpages/nlb-biblioasia/articles-archive/features/_posts/2014-01-01-post-the-jiapu-chronicles-whats-in-a-name.md

 Provenance was a very important criteria in <i>jiapu</i>.
 The reason and goals for revision, identity of the reviser, the year and background of revision, and the revision process were all recorded in the introduction.
 An interesting practice was to include all previous introductions found in the older editions of the <i>jiapu</i> in the current edition, so as to keep the provenance intact.

 Apart from updating the <i>jiapu</i> with the latest clan members’ information, the compiler also had to ensure and verify that all information recorded was true, accurate and authoritative.
 This included information that had been recorded in the previous edition.
 Hence, it was not uncommon for earlier compilers to record unverified information and leave remarks for future generations to verify the content when new sources of information surfaced.
 Due to the nature of the research, compilers tended to be scholars or clan members who had an in-depth knowledge of classical texts.[^4]

-Since <i>jiapu</i> served to document lineage, tracing the origin of a clan’s surname became an important chapter in the evolution of the <i>jiapu</i>.
-This was especially so if the surname could be traced to an ancient king or noble line that glorified the clan and affirmed their social status.

 <div style="background-color: white;">
 <br/>